 Naturally, when most people think of Whirlpool’s appliance company, the first thought is one of higher graduation rates.
-Well, at least they did, back in 2016.
-It was then that the star washer and dryer company learned that thousands of students drop out of school every year because they didn’t have clean clothes to wear.
+Well, at least they did back in 2016.
+It was then that the star washer and dryer company learned that thousands of students drop out of school every year because they don’t have clean clothes to wear.

 What did they do with this data?
-They used it to tell the story of a company that cares and a washer and dryer set for people in their time of need.
+They used it to tell the story of a company that cares about a washer and dryer set for people in their time of need.